neeraj11789/tech-interview-problems/README.md

 * map.getOrDefault(c, 0) + 1
 * Think about why extra information has been given.
 Since they have given the information about m, n we can use the tail to fill the array - [Merge Sorted Arrays](https://leetcode.com/problems/merge-sorted-array/)
 * For Merge Sort Type of Questions - Use AND conditions to manage pointers while copying.
 Also, remember to copy rest of the remaining elements [Squares of Sorted Array](https://leetcode.com/problems/squares-of-a-sorted-array/)
-* Check for array questions if you could solve it using 2 pointers
+* Check for array questions if you could solve it using 2 pointers.
+Sometimes we might need different ReadPointer & WritePointer as in [Remove Duplicates from Sorted Array](https://leetcode.com/explore/featured/card/fun-with-arrays/511/in-place-operations/3255/)